 PE And Sports Funding

 The PE and sport premium is designed to help primary schools improve the quality of the PE and sport activities they offer their pupils.
 Schools receive PE and sport premium funding based on the number of pupils in years 1 to 6.
 Schools with 16 or fewer eligible pupils receive £500 per pupil.
-Schools with 17 or more eligible pupils receive £8,000 and an additional payment of £5 per pupil.
+From September 2017. schools with 17 or more eligible pupils receive £16,000 and an additional payment of £10 per pupil.

 Schools must spend the funding to improve the quality of the PE and sport activities they offer their pupils, but they are free to choose the best way of using the money.
 Since September 2013, Ofsted inspections report on how primary schools spend their PE and sport premium funding.